Discover what you are naturally good at

 • Inspire others

-Benefits: Since they are growth focused, visionaries are great startup leaders.
+Benefits: Since they are growth-focused, visionaries are great startup leaders.
 They unite teams behind a shared purpose and bring new ideas into the workplace.

+Drawbacks: Visionaries struggle to see people on an individual level.
+They may miss certain details because they focus on the big picture.
 Sometimes, team members may feel powerless because the visionary focuses mostly on the future, and does not wish to dwell in the present or past.

-Servant Style
+Servant style

-These leaders are most commonly found in nonprofits.
+Servant leaders are most commonly found in nonprofits.
 They ensure people are engaged in their work and keep everyone motivated to make a difference in the world.

 Traits of a Servant:

-• Have a people first mindset
+• Have a people-first mindset

 • Encourage collaboration over competition